xaur/decred-news/guidelines.md

 To have more sentences in the list item, add a period and the sentence, this time it must end with a period

 > - added feature 1.
 It makes your 30% happier.

+2\.
+Do not insert punctuation into the quote that was originally _not part of the quote_:

+> "To protect your privacy we will further reduce your privacy", the official said.

+Note the `privacy", the` and not `privacy," the`

+> The report added that "Versions prior to 5 are vulnerable.
+Versions 5-6 are not vulnerable but users are still advised to upgrade to version 7.".
+As of October 2021, 70% of clients are version 7.

+Note the `version 7.".
+As` and not `version 7."
+As`.

+While this goes [against](https://grammar.yourdictionary.com/grammar/punctuation/does-punctuation-go-inside-quotation-marks.html) many style guides, it is consistent and does not distort the quoted message.

 ### Linting